bp-ventures/django-polaris-bpv/docs/index.rst

 This is why each SEP implemented by Polaris comes with a programmable interface for developers to inject their own business logic.

 Polaris is completely open source and available on github_.
-BPV also runs a reference server using Polaris that can be tested using our `demo wallet`_.
+You can test Polaris using our `demo wallet`_.

 For important updates on Polaris's development and releases please join the `email list`_.